ncatlab/nlab-content/pages/2628.md

 >(I am still looking for the best survey reference...)

-When restricted to low degree this is closely related to or synonymous to considerations of deRham cohomology in the context of [[differentiable stack]]s.
+When restricted to low degree this is closely related to or synonymous to considerations of de Rham cohomology in the context of [[differentiable stack]]s.

 > (need to dig out references)

-A [[deRham theorem]] for simplicial manifolds was proven in the classical
+A [[de Rham theorem]] for simplicial manifolds was proven in the classical

 * R. Bott, H. Shulman, [[Jim Stasheff]], _On the de Rham theory of certain classifying spaces_ , Advances in Math.
 20  (1976), no. 1, 43--56.

-In principle closely related is the discussion of a deRham theorem for [[∞-stack]]s as discussed in
+In principle closely related is the discussion of a de Rham theorem for [[∞-stack]]s as discussed in

-* [[nLab:Carlos Simpson|Carlos Simpson]], [[nLab:Constantin Teleman|Constantin Teleman]], _deRham theorem for $\infty$-stacks_ ([pdf](http://math.berkeley.edu/~teleman/math/simpson.pdf))
+* [[nLab:Carlos Simpson|Carlos Simpson]], [[nLab:Constantin Teleman|Constantin Teleman]], _de Rham theorem for $\infty$-stacks_ ([pdf](http://math.berkeley.edu/~teleman/math/simpson.pdf))

-though a simplicial deRham complex is only somewhat implicit in that article.
+though a simplicial de Rham complex is only somewhat implicit in that article.

-> A related discussion is at [[schreiber:deRham theorem for ∞-Lie groupoids]]s

 [[!redirects simplicial deRham complex]]